Kansas vs. Missouri: Sportsbook promo codes, odds, spread, over/under - December 9

 Kansas vs. Missouri Odds, Spread, Over/Under

-Here's a look at the odds, spread and over/under for this matchup listed at different sportsbooks.
+Here's a look at the odds, spread and over/under for this matchup listed on multiple sportsbooks.

 |Favorite